abdullahsajidali/FastPHPFramework/README.md

 ##Requirements

-*PHP 5
+* PHP 5
-*PDO
+* PDO

 ## Intro

 This is a blueprint of FastPHPFramework.
 Its purpose is rapid php development and its also a good starting point to understand MCV.
-This version contains the URL Routing and MVC part, Template engine is PHP.
+This version contains

+1 URL Routing
+2 MVC
+3 Template engine
+4 PHPMailer

-## Example Define Model
+## Example define model

 This model should reflect your DB Table, notice that id must be a auto_increment in MySQL or serial in Postgres.